 As one of the top herbs for estrogen binding, thyme may be able to help the body balance and regulate hormones.
 (5) Incidentally, this is not the only time we have seen a potential estrogenic herb noted for its anticancer potential, as well.
-Because cancer frequently holds receptors for estrogen, thus being fed by anything estrogenic, we often suggest avoiding estrogen if you have or are at high risk for cancer.
-But with potent anticancer potential, we may one day find that what we thought were cancer-causing plants and foods were really giving our bodies a blueprint for fighting cancer on its own!
+Because cancer frequently holds receptors for estrogen, thus being fed by anything estrogenic, it is often suggested that you should avoid estrogen if you have or are at high risk for cancer.
+However, this logic should not cause uss to avoid essential oils because of potential estrogenic properties.

 Some Practical Uses

 In a study released this year, thyme joined lemon, basil, geranium, clove, and cinnamon as highly effective against fungi, including Candida albicans and the resulting candidiasis.
 (6) Antifungal properties are important as a cleaning agent, but I'm especially interested in tools to battle systemic Candida struggles.
 This specific study occurred in vitro (in lab tests), but we have seen other studies demonstrate inhalation as an effective essential oil application against Candida.
 Diffuse a couple drops each of thyme, cinnamon and clove for a spicy, herbaceous fragrance that can help ward off Candida.